Frequently Asked Questions

 We stock only the most common prescriptions needed by our patients.
 However, we are happy to special order a prescription for you for pick-up in usually 1-2 days.
 Our Pharmacy staff can assist you with this.

 I had a reaction to the medication prescribed, can I return it to the pharmacy for credit?

 Florida Law prevents us from reissuing any medication that was previously dispensed to a patient since we cannot guarantee that it had been properly stored or is not contaminated.
 Therefore, we cannot issue credit for medications returned to the pharmacy, however, there is a secure drug disposal box located in the UCF Pharmacy within the Health Center, as well as the Student Union, where you can properly dispose of any unwanted medications.

 How do I dispose of medication I no longer need?

-Bring any unwanted medications to the secure Drug Take Back box located in the Main Pharmacy or Student Union.
-The service in anonymous, and accepts everything except liquids and creams.
+Bring any unwanted medications to the secure Drug Take Back box located in the Pharmacy or Student Union.
+The service is anonymous and accepts everything except liquids and creams.
 The drugs are then safely disposed of (incinerated).

 Can someone else pick up my medications for me?